Spa & WellnessSpa & Wellness

 If you choose to visit Parma’s castles, be sure not to miss four thermal spas within short distance:

-- Monticelli Terme: to balance your body and (noble) soul, you just need to visit Terme di Monticelli
+• Monticelli Terme: to restore balance between body and soul, all you need is a stop at the Terme di Monticelli spa.

-- Medesano: to get away from the bustle of noble courts, take some time to enjoy nature in all its glory, among the meadows, forests and orchards that surround Terme di Sant’Andrea.
+• S. Andrea in Medesano: to get away from the hustle and bustle of the noble courts, simply take refuge in the greenery, among the meadows, woods and fruit-growing areas surrounding the Terme di Sant’Andrea.

 CASTLE OF BIANELLO